NexPlayer/Android-SDK/getting-started.md

 In addition, an application must also do the following, in order to support the OpenGL renderer:

-1. Call NexPlayer™’s **init** method, passing the model name of the current device (you can attempt to force the use of the OpenGL renderer for debugging purposes by passingNEX\_DEVICE\_USE\_OPENGLinstead of the device name.
+1. Call NexPlayer™’s **init** method, passing the model name of the current device (you can attempt to force the use of the OpenGL renderer for debugging purposes by passingNEX\_DEVICE\_USE\_OPENGLinstead of the device name).

 2. After initializing NexPlayer™, In **onVideoRenderPrepared**, check which renderer is being used to determine if it is the OpenGL renderer.
 Any special code to support the OpenGL renderer should be conditional based on the renderer in use.
 To determine the current renderer in use, call **GetRenderMode** and check the result, as follows: